-Indeed, we can't separate economy from society, so we find that all crimes which seem related with society are - at the same time- concerned with the economy and vice versa, as we'll see.
-Among the criminal activities which are considered as sources of dirty money, we state $^{(7)}$:
+Indeed, we can't separate economy from society, so we find that all crimes which seem to be related to society are - at the same time- concerned with the economy and vice versa, as we'll see.
+Among the criminal activities which are considered as sources of dirty money, we state (7):

-✓ The drugs trade: of course not the low level street operations but the manufacturing of illegal substances on a highly organized and commercial basis.
-In 2000, illegal narcotics sales in the United States were estimated by the White House Office of National Drug Control Policy (ONDCP) Drug Policy Information clearinghouse as being: \$36 billion spent on cocaine, \$11 billion on marijuana, \$10 billion on heroin, \$ 5.4 billion on methamphetamine and \$2.4 billion on other illegal substances.
-In total, the overall spend in 2000 reached \$160.7 billion - with Americans consuming approximately 260 metric tons of cocaine and 13.3 metric tons of heroin(8).;

-\checkmark Sale of arms nuclear materials and weapon from the former Soviet Union the more mainstream illegal dealing in weapons of death and destruction continues unabated: from hand grenades through small arm to high tech weapon;
+- 1- The drugs trade: of course not the low level street operations but the manufacturing of illegal substances on a highly organized and commercial basis.
+In 2000, illegal narcotics sales in the United States were estimated by the White House Office of National Drug Control Policy (ONDCP) Drug Policy Information clearinghouse as being: \$36 billion spent on cocaine, \$11 billion on marijuana, \$10 billion on heroin, \$5.4 billion on methamphetamine and \$2.4 billion on other illegal substances.
+In total, the overall spent in 2000 reached \$160.7 billion with Americans consuming approximately 260 metric tons of cocaine and 13.3 metric tons of heroin(8); - 2- Sale of arms nuclear materials and weapon from the former Soviet Union the more mainstream illegal dealing in weapons of death and destruction